Asrakhalili/DailyReport/README.md

  # Asra's Report
  Date:
-1402/08/1
+1402/08/3
  # Overview and Abstract

  # Task Details
- today i had  just 3h to work and i whathed 2 videos of jq and 6 videos remain
+i had 5h for working and i whatched 3videos of jq and mini modal project done

  # Challengs
- unfortunatly crossed the dl
-it doesnt  mean i didnt work its about it gets time to handle univrcity plan and work ,i will try my best to fix it better and sooner
+no challengs

  # Next steps
- finish jqueary and start css frame work tommorow i will work remote  bc i have classes till 6pm
+ finish jqueary  in weekend and start jq projects

  # Consulusion